boltops-tools/ufo/docs/_docs/variables.md

 title: Shared Variables
 ---

-Often times, you end up using the set of common variables across your task definitions for a project.
-Ufo supports a shared variables concept to help with this.
-You specify variables files in the `.ufo/variables` folder and they are made availale to your `.ufo/task_definitions.rb` as well as your `.ufo/templates` files.
+Often, you end up using the set of common variables across your task definitions for a project.
+Ufo supports a shared variables concept to support this.
+You specify variables files in the `.ufo/variables` folder and they are made available to your `.ufo/task_definitions.rb` as well as your `.ufo/templates` files.

 For example, given `variables/base.rb`: